Skip to main content

 What causes a deviated septum?

 Some people are born with a deviated septum.
-This could be due to fetal deformation prior to birth or it may occur during delivery.
+This could be develop before birth or it may occur during delivery.
 Sometimes the cartilage of the septum can bend and deform with age.
-For others, their deviated septum is the result of an injury, such as during contact sports, auto accidents or during rough play.
+For others, their deviated septum is the result of an injury, such as bumping their nose while a toddler, during contact sports, an auto accident or rough play.

 Could I have a deviated septum but not know it?

-Yes, it's possible to not know that you have a deviated septum or other septal deformities, especially if you are not experiencing any symptoms.
+Yes, it's possible not to know that you have a deviated septum or other septal issues, especially if you are not experiencing any symptoms.
 Talk with your primary care provider if you are concerned about any nasal symptoms or the appearance of your nose.

-Signs and symptoms of septal deformities, such as a deviated septum, include:
+Signs and symptoms of septal issues, such as a deviated septum, include:

 • Blockage of one or both nostrils